 - Dental exam form from the most recent of K, 2nd, or 6th grade

-The state of Illinois requires that physical and eye exam forms be submitted to the school by October 15th.
+The State of Illinois requires that Illinois physical and eye exam forms be submitted to the school by October 15th.
 If a student is enrolling after October 15th, the physical exam form must be submitted before the first day of attendance; see ILCS 5/27-8.1(1).
 Records will be reviewed for compliance with Illinois requirements.
+Out of state reports may be considered for compliance review only when all elements of an Illinois physical are included.

 Parents/guardians need to submit the most recent physical exam, eye exam, and dental exam forms that meet the state requirements as indicated in the table above and should complete a District 301 New Student Health Questionnaire.
 Parents may bring these from the student’s previous Illinois school.
 Documents should be submitted before the first day of attendance or a completed Student Transfer Form (ISBE form 33-78) from another Illinois school may be accepted.